-Like you can see in my drawings here, I was that nerd dreaming a dream of an animation career back in the 1980s.
-It was an exciting time studying about human forms, muscular structures in our body, was like taking my science class to the next level.
+Like you can see in my drawings here, I was that nerd dreaming a dream of an animation career.
+It was an exciting time studying about human forms, muscular structures in our body, and was like taking my science class to the next level.
 Only this time I enjoyed it, because I finally knew my purpose in doing it.

 2. Be a Spectator to the Wonderful World Around You

-When I say observe, I mean observe casually and not stare to annoy people so much so as to land a nice sharp slap.
+When I say observe, I mean observe casually and not stare to annoy people so much so as to land a nice sharp slap on your cheeks.

 So let yourself experience the day-dreaming routine where many a fantasy image is born by thinking of nothing with just the noise of the breeze.